Matchings in hypercubes extend to long cycles: Preliminaries

 \subsection{A cycle that avoids two vertices}

+The first lemma asserts that a cycle that extends an almost perfect matching of~$K(Q_d)$ and avoids a particular vertex~$x$ is forced to also avoid another vertex~$y$, provided that $x$ and $y$ have the correct parity.
+This is useful when applying induction in the proof of Theorem~\ref{thm:forbidden}, because it prevents that the invariant `cycle avoids one prescribed vertex' blows up to `cycle avoids two prescribed vertices', `cycle avoids three prescribed vertices', etc., which would be undesirable.

-\begin{lemma} Let $x,y$ be two vertices of~$Q_d$ and let $M$ be a perfect matching of~$K(Q_d \setminus \{x,y\})$.
+\begin{lemma} Let $x,y$ be two vertices of~$Q_d$ and let $M$ be a perfect matching of~$K(Q_d \setminus\{x,y\})$.
 Let $C$ be a cycle that extends~$M$ and avoids~$x$.
 Then, $C$ avoids~$y$ if and only if $x$ and~$y$ have opposite parity. \end{lemma}

-\begin{proof} If $C$ avoids~$y$, then every edge of~$C\setminus M$ has end vertices of opposite parity.
+\begin{proof} If $C$ avoids~$y$, then $C\setminus M$ is set of pairwise disjoint edges whose end vertices have opposite parity (i.e., a matching), covering all vertices of~$K(Q_d\setminus\{x,y\})$.
 Since $Q_d$ has the same number of even and odd vertices, it follows that the avoided vertices~$x$ and~$y$ also have opposite parity.
-On the other hand, if $C$ contains~$y$, then $C\setminus M$ has edges whose end vertices have opposite parity, plus a path of length~2 whose two end vertices have opposite parity to the middle vertex~$y$.
+On the other hand, if $C$ contains~$y$, then $C\setminus M$ is a set of pairwise disjoint edges whose end vertices have opposite parity, plus a path of length~2 whose two end vertices have opposite parity to the middle vertex~$y$.
 It follows that~$x$ must have the same parity as~$y$. \end{proof}